Venafi/vault-pki-monitor-venafi/README.md

 ## Quickstart: Enabling Venafi Visibility

-# !!
-Need to rewrite this section.
-Visibility is on on the policy level now
-1. Visibiliy is enabled at the [PKI role](https://www.vaultproject.io/docs/secrets/pki/index.html) by enabling the `venafi_import` option:
+1. Visibility is enabled at the policy level by enabling the `venafi_import` option.
+The roles that the policy apply to are specified via the 'import_roles' value of the Venafi policy:
     1. For the Venafi Platform:
     ```
-    vault write pki/roles/venafi-role \
+    vault write pki/venafi-policy/default \
-        venafi_import=true \
+        import_roles="venafi-role" \
         tpp_url="https://tpp.venafi.example:443/vedsdk" \
         tpp_user="local:admin" \
         tpp_password="password" \